The topological Bloch-Floquet transform and some applications: Some guiding examples

-\begin{ex}[\emph{Mathieu-like Hamiltonians, part one}] Let $\num{T}:=\R/(2\pi\Z)$ be the one-dimensional torus.
-In the Hilbert space $L^2(\num{T})$ consider the Fourier orthonormal basis $\{e_n\}_{n\in\Z}$ defined by $e_n(\theta):=(2\pi)^{-\frac{1}{2}}\expo{in\theta}$.
-Let $\rrr{u}$ and $\rrr{v}$ be the unitary operators defined, for $g\in L^2(\num{T})$, by
+\begin{ex}[\emph{Mathieu-like Hamiltonians, part one}] Let $\T:=\R/(2\pi\Z)$ be the one-dimensional torus.
+In the Hilbert space $L^2(\T)$ consider the Fourier orthonormal basis $\{e_n\}_{n\in\Z}$ defined by $e_n(\theta):=(2\pi)^{-\frac{1}{2}}\expo{in\theta}$.
+Let $\rrr{u}$ and $\rrr{v}$ be the unitary operators defined, for $g\in L^2(\T)$, by

-with $\beta\in\R$.
-The last equation in \eqref{KH2} shows that the unitaries $\rrr{u}$ and $\rrr{v}$ satisfy the commutation relation of a \emph{noncommutative torus} with deformation parameter $\beta$ (see \cite{boca} Chapter 1 or \cite{bon} Chapter 12 for more details).
-We will denote by $\rrr{A}^\beta_\text{M}\subset\bbb{B}(L^2(\num{T}))$ the unital $C^\ast$-algebra generated by $\rrr{u}$, $\rrr{v}$ ($\rrr{u}^0=\rrr{v}^0:=\num{1}$) and their adjoints.
-We will call $\rrr{A}^\beta_\text{M}$ the \emph{Mathieu $C^\ast$-algebra}\footnote{Such an algebra is a representation of the rotation $C^*$-algebra and in particular it is a faithful representations when $\beta\notin\Q$ \cite{boca}.
-Since in this paper we focus on properties which \emph{do} depend on the representation, we will adopt different names for images of the same abstract $C^*$-algebra under unitarily inequivalent representations.} and its elements will be called Mathieu-like operators.
-This name is due to the fact that the Hamiltonian $\rrr{h}:=\rrr{u}+\rrr{u}^\dag+\rrr{v}+\rrr{v}^\dag\in \rrr{A}^\beta_\text{M}$ appears in the well know \emph{(almost-)Mathieu eigenvalue equation}
+with $\alpha\in\R$.
+The last equation in \eqref{KH2} shows that the unitaries $\rrr{u}$ and $\rrr{v}$ satisfy the commutation relation of a \emph{noncommutative torus} with deformation parameter $\alpha$ (see \cite{boca} Chapter 1 or \cite{bon} Chapter 12 for more details).
+We denote by $\rrr{A}^\alpha_\text{M}\subset\bbb{B}(L^2(\T))$ the unital $C^\ast$-algebra generated by $\rrr{u}$, $\rrr{v}$.
+We call $\rrr{A}^\alpha_\text{M}$ the \emph{Mathieu $C^\ast$-algebra}\footnote{Such an algebra is a representation of the rotation $C^*$-algebra and in particular it is a faithful representations when $\alpha\notin\Q$ \cite{boca}.
+Since in this paper we focus on properties which \emph{do} depend on the representation, we will adopt different names for images of the same abstract $C^*$-algebra under unitarily inequivalent representations.} and we refer to its elements as Mathieu-like operators.
+This name is due to the fact that the Hamiltonian $\rrr{h}:=\rrr{u}+\rrr{u}^\dag+\rrr{v}+\rrr{v}^\dag\in \rrr{A}^\alpha_\text{M}$ appears in the well know \emph{(almost-)Mathieu eigenvalue equation}

-The action of $\rrr{u}$ and $\rrr{v}$ on the Fourier basis is given explicitly by $\rrr{u} e_n=e_{n+1}$ and $\rrr{v} e_n=\expo{-i2\pi n\beta} e_n$ for all $n\in\Z$.
+The action of $\rrr{u}$ and $\rrr{v}$ on the Fourier basis is given explicitly by $\rrr{u} e_n=e_{n+1}$ and $\rrr{v} e_n=\expo{-i2\pi n\alpha} e_n$ for all $n\in\Z$.